• What is Ergonomics & Human Factors?

 Risk Management: Systematic Hazard Control

-Ergonomists can competently identify Ergonomic occupational hazards, carry out Ergonomic risk assessments, recommend improvements and mitigate risk based on Ergonomic hierarchical controls.
+Ergonomists can competently identify Ergonomics occupational hazards, carry out Ergonomics risk assessments, recommend improvements and mitigate risk based on Ergonomics hierarchical controls.

 Professional Ergonomics applies the same rigorous risk management approach as other engineering disciplines: